libxengine/XEngine_StreamMedia/README.en.md

 Linux Exection:sudo ./XEngine_LINEnv.sh -i 3
 Macos Exection:./XEngine_LINEnv.sh -i 3

+#### sub module
+Due to the dependent sub-modules, after you checkout the warehouse, execute the following command in the warehouse directory to pull the sub-modules
+git submodule init
+git submodule update

 #### Windows
 use vs open and complie,you need to install vcpkg and install depend library by vcpkg
 vcpkg.exe install libsrt:x86-windows libsrt:x64-windows libsrtp:x86-windows libsrtp:x64-windows